-- Blocking field drains in the former industrial production area using a dozer/excavator to create regular peat blockages (three barriers per 100 m) along each field drain. - Re-alignment of piped drainage. - Realignment of gravity outfalls (where needed). - Fertiliser treatment of high fields and headlands (typically slow to naturally re-colonise) to encourage natural colonisation, if needed. - No measures are planned for the surrounding marginal peatland habitats. - Silt ponds will continue to be maintained during rehabilitation and decommissioning. - Evaluate success of short-term rehabilitation measures and enhance where necessary. - Decommissioning of silt-ponds will be assessed and carried out, where required.
+- Blocking piped drainage and outfalls in targeted positions within the former industrial production area to raise general water levels and increase wetland habitat.
+The field drains across the bog have alreay been blocked by Bord na Móna or have blocked naturally. - Fertiliser treatment of high fields and headlands (typically slow to naturally re-colonise) to encourage natural colonisation, if needed. - No measures are planned for the surrounding marginal peatland habitats. - Silt ponds will continue to be maintained during the rehabilitation and decommissioning phase. - Evaluate success of short-term rehabilitation measures and enhance where necessary. - Decommissioning of silt-ponds will be assessed and carried out, where required.